 10. Siesta Key

-The three beaches are Sarasota Beach and Siesta Key Beach (the largest), and Turtle Beach at the southern tip of the Key.
+The three beaches are Sarasota Beach and Siesta Key Beach (the largest) and Turtle Beach at the southern tip of the Key.
 Each beach boasts the same beautiful warm waters and silky white sand.
+If you are looking for one of the best white sand beaches in Florida head to Siesta Key.

 Siesta Key Beach was ranked the #1 beach in America just last year, and with the natural beauty, it’s not hard to see why.
 It’s also a convenient beach, thanks to concession stands, lots of parking, a complimentary shuttle that goes around the island, and the nearby Siesta Key Village for shopping, restaurants, and other needs.
 They also have a really nice boardwalk too.